-Name: Paul Mcclintock & Jacqueline Kelly Contact details: Via club website under policies
+Name: Jacqueline Kelly

+Contact details: safeguarding@lisburnbmxclub.com & Via club website under policies

-Paul & Jacqueline shall be made known to young members, coaches and parents alike; as the designated person to whom concerns will be addressed.
+Jacqueline Kelly shall be made known to young members, coaches and parents alike; as the designated person to whom concerns will be addressed.
 If the concern is about the designated person please report to Club Chairperson.